mosets/docs/template.md

 This allows you to work on a specific part of a template without affecting other part of the same page.
 Later, you'll learn how you can create a Mosets Tree template by customizing a small part of the directory, while inheriting the rest from the default template.

 ## Copying A Template {#copy}
-Every time you upgrade Mosets Tree, all _Kinabalu_ template files will be overwritten.
+Every time you upgrade Mosets Tree, all _Banyan_ template files will be overwritten.
 Because of this, you shouldn't modify and use this template if you intend to customize it.

 Instead, you should copy this template and make a new one for your directory:

 1. Go to "**Mosets Tree -> Templates**"
-2. Select the radio button beside "_kinabalu_" to select the template.
+2. Select the radio button beside "_Banyan_" to select the template.
 3. Click the "**Copy Template**" button.
 4. Fill in the "_Template Name_" and "_Folder Name_" field.
 For our example, let's call our new template Awesome.
 Fill in "_Awesome_" for the template name and "_awesome_" for the folder name.
 5. Click "**Save & Close**" to save your new template.

 You should be directed back to Tree Templates page and see your new "_Awesome_" template.
 Because we want to modify and use this as our default template, check the radio button for "_Awesome_" and click the "**Default**" button.

-Behind the scene, Mosets Tree is making a copy of all _Kinabalu_ files to the the new _Awesome_ template path:
+Behind the scene, Mosets Tree is making a copy of all _Banyan_ files to the the new _Awesome_ template path:

 	/components/com_mtree/templates/awesome/

 ## Inheritance {#inheritance}
 Template inheritance in Mosets Tree allows you to include only the template file you're customizing in your template.
-When Mosets Tree does not find a template file in your template, it will fallback to "_Kinabalu_" version of the file.
+When Mosets Tree does not find a template file in your template, it will fallback to "_Banyan_" version of the file.

 Continuing our _Awesome_ example above, keep `templatedetails.xml` and delete all other files inside `/components/com_mtree/templates/awesome/`.
 This will leave a single XML file in your template:

 	/components/com_mtree/templates/awesome/templatedetails.xml

 If you view Mosets Tree in front-end, you will see that it looks unchanged.
-That's because the _Awesome_ template is inheriting all images, template and CSS files from _Kinabalu_.
+That's because the _Awesome_ template is inheriting all images, template and CSS files from _Banyan_.

 > **Note**: `templatedetails.xml` contains the metadata about your Mosets Tree template.
 Each Mosets Tree template must contain this file in order for Mosets Tree to detect and use your template.